shreekardittakavi/DSA-Assignment-2/README.md

 | Hash Table (Chaining) | 226,328 | 1,438,528 | 12,283,032 |
 | Hash Table (Quadratic) | 88,584 | 818,344 | 6,291,440 |

-*Small-N memory deltas can read as zero because of GC noise and baseline heap behavior*
+*Small-N memory deltas can read as zero because of GC noise and baseline heap behavior, as discussed in the assignment.*

 ## Discussion